FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_TM_settings/r_st_builtInRulesPackages.md

 ### PGPTransform

-This package handles PGP encryption and decryption when <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> is not used.
+This package handles PGP encryption and decryption when {{< SecureTransport/advancedrouting  >}} is not used.
 The package is enabled by default.

 <span id="Resubmit"></span>